apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Application structure

 All apps are located under `apps/`.
 The "App ID" is the folder under which the application is located.
-A sample application named "test" is bundled with apnscp.
+A sample application named "test" is bundled with ApisCP.
 A controller must be named after the App ID and end in ".php".
 The default view may be named after the App ID and end in ".tpl" or located as views/index.blade.php if using Blade.

 ## Controller/Model